Advertisement

-Smashed potatoes with kimchi-mayo
+Smashed Potatoes with Kimchi-mayo

-WHY are they called smashed POTATOES?
+Why are they called smashed potatoes?

-fingerlings on a baking sheet
+Small fingerling potatoes arranged on a baking sheet before roasting.

 What kind of potato is the best?

-• Roasted sesame oil
+• Toasted sesame oil

 • Soy sauce

-• Lemon juice
+• Lime juice

 • Kimchi

-🔥 IMPORTANT NOTE🔥
+🔥 IMPORTANT NOTE

 How do you know when the potatoes are done?